File Submissions

 When Generate Contexts is OFF and a .pmap is manually updated, the Set Context page should generally be used to update the Editing Context so that future submissions will derive from the new .pmap by default.

-The Set Context page can be used to update either the Operational or Editing Context.
+The Set Context page can be used to update either the Latest or Editing Context.
 When updating the Editing Context, you may need to open the context selection accordion and type in the name of the new .pmap in User Specified.
 Verify that the correct .pmap is being set.

 Submit References